-I, Master of the for and in n consideration of the being dry-docked, docked or (Name of vess , berthed b anal Authority under the following circumstances: (Check the applicable item(s) and (a) Main engine is not fully operati ional (b) Deck machinery is not function ongside dock with inadequate fendering. (d) Vessel is not fully manned for the (e) No visibility forward due to ves (f) The vessel's draft may exceed a the assigned dock. (g) Other deficiency(ies) or conditi on(s).
-(Specify). for mysel lf, to release the Panama Canal Autl hority and the Republic rs, crew, or any other persons having any interest in her, and of Panama from, and to indemnify it against, any loss or damage, or any liability incurred by the Panama a Canal Authority or the I Republic of Panama under, or in respect to: (a) Articles 63 to 74 of the Panama Ca anal Authority Organic La w (Law No. 19 of June 11, 1997), (b) Property of the Panama Canal Auth (c) proportion that the above-described circumstances . , may proximately cause or contribu Authority persons h does not, and shall not be deemed thaving interest in her. o, waive any rights agair for dry-docking, docking or berthing, the Panama Canal ast the vessel, her owner, operators, charterers, or any other a behalf of himself, the , (here einafter referred to as "the e vessel"), her owners, operators, charterers, crew, or any (Name of the vessel) • other pers sons having and interest in the said ve ssel, as stated in this unde ertaking to release and indemnify, shall continue in effect for all dry-do ocking, docking or berthing with the a assistance of a Canal pilot by the vessel on and after n time as the Authority is satisfied that tinuing permission for the vessel to dry-dock, dock or berth ssion must be obtained from the Vice President for Transit erthing until such time as the condition(s) noted above has en rectified. , WITNES SSED: (Authorized ACP Official) (Owner/Master/Agent) (Title) (Vessel) (Date)
+I, Master of the for and in co onsideration of the being dry-docked, docked or (Name of ves - Canal Authority under the following circumstances: (Check the applicable item(s) and delete others (a) Main engine is not fully oper (b) Deck machinery is not functi · · · · · · · · · · · · · · · · · · · longside dock with inadequate fendering. (d) Vessel is not fully manned for (e) No visibility forward due to ( (f) The vessel's draft may excee d available depth of water a t the assigned dock. ( (g) Other deficiency(ies) or cond lition(s).
+(Specify). for myself, to release the Panama Canal A authority and the Republic ers, crew, or any other persons having any interest in her, and of Panama from, and to indemnify it against, any loss or Republic of Panama under, or in respect to: (a) .
+Articles 63 to 74 of the Panama Canal Authority Organic I aw (Law No. 19 of June 11, 1997), Property of the Panama Canal A proportion that the above-described circumstances may proximately cause or contr Authority do ng interest in her. d to, waive any rights agai for dry-docking, docking or berthing, the Panama Canal nst the vessel, her owner, operators, charterers, or any other It is unc derstood that the obligations assu imed by the undersigned, o n behalf of himself, the ereinafter referred to as "the e vessel"), her owners, operators, charterers, crew, or any ame of the vessel) ertaking to release and indemnify, shall continue in effect for ot by the vessel on and after ne as the Authority is satisfied the ntinuing permission for the vessel to dry-dock, dock or berth ission must be obtained from the Vice President for Transit Business or his designee for each intended dry-docking, docking or b perthing until such time as the condition(s) noted above has (have) been a rectified.
+WITNESSE ED: (Aı uthorized ACP Official) (Owner/Master/Agent) (Title) (Vessel) (Date)